Trump Administration Urges States to Probe Elevated Gasoline Prices

 | National Average | $3.82 per gallon | Declining |

-How might increased federal and state scrutiny impact long-term investment strategies within the petroleum industry?
+How might increased federal scrutiny impact the long-term relationship between the Trump administration and the petroleum industry?

-What legal precedents could be set if state attorneys general successfully prove price gouging or collusion in this sector?
+What legal precedents could be set if state attorneys general successfully prosecute cases of price gouging or collusion?